gabefair/ChisslR/README.md

 Then run the `download_chissl_mongodb` command located in `helpers/data-prep.R`

 Create a mongo db by the name of `chissl` and then import the downloaded `chissl.agz` by performing a `mongorestore` or by using studio3T.
+This command might work `mongorestore --db chissl chissl.agz`

 ## Python Requirements